antimof/UxPlay/README.txt

 halved (a 10dB attenuation).
 (This is modified at low volumes, to use the "untapered" volume if it is louder.)

-**-s wxh** (e.g. -s 1920x1080 , which is the default ) sets the display resolution (width and height, in pixels).
-(This may be a request made to the AirPlay client, and perhaps will not be the final resolution you get.) w and h are whole numbers with four digits or less.
+**-s wxh** e.g. -s 1920x1080 (= "1080p"), the default width and height
+resolutions in pixels for h264 video.
+(The default becomes 3840x2160 (= "4K") when the -h265 option is used.)
+This is just a request made to the AirPlay client, and perhaps will not be the final resolution you get. w and h are whole numbers with four digits or less.
 Note that the **height** pixel size is the controlling one used by the client for determining the streaming format; the width is dynamically adjusted to the shape of the image (portrait or landscape format, depending on how